nsarris/FluentAuthorization/docs/README.md

 ---
 ## 14. Best Practices
 - Keep policy classes cohesive (one aggregate or resource type each).
-- Ensure policy instances are stateless (no mutable per?request fields) -> treat them as singletons when possible.
+- Ensure policy instances are stateless (no mutable per request fields) -> treat them as singletons when possible.
 - Always set `.WithName(...)` for clarity and stable diagnostics.
 - Derive failure messages from contextual data for operator troubleshooting.
 - Avoid excessive reflection by preferring lambda assertions in hot paths.